modular-magician/terraform-provider-google-beta/website/docs/r/logging_organization_settings.html.markdown

   (Optional)
   The resource name for the configured Cloud KMS key.

+* `kms_service_account_id` -
+  (Optional)
+  The service account that will be used by the Log Router to access your Cloud KMS key.
+This can be modified only once to migrate from the legacy CMEK service account to the logging service account as described in [Migrate CMEK SA](https://cloud.google.com/logging/docs/routing/troubleshoot-cmek-orgs#migrate-cmek-sa).

 * `storage_location` -
   (Optional)
   The storage location that Cloud Logging will use to create new resources when a location is needed but not explicitly provided.